keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

 ## Why

 Scripts typically require some level of tinkering and tweaking to get the necessary data.
-If written in javascript, it can be hard to recall what the planned input and output structure is.
-By now, most of the javascript community is aware of the perks of switching to typescript.
+If written in Javascript, it can be hard to recall what the planned input and output structure is.
+By now, most of the Javascript community is aware of the perks of switching to typescript.
 If you'd like a refresher visit [serokell's post](https://serokell.io/blog/why-typescript)

 ## What we are going to make